ahyangnb/generate_api_path/README.md

 # Generate api path.

-A plugin can be generated different api path file for encode api request.
+The generate_api_path can be generated different api path file for encode api request.

 ## Generate result.